• International edition

 The Room on the Roof is Ruskin Bond's masterpiece of adolescence and coming of age.
 Written when the author was seventeen, it brilliantly describes the hopes and passions that capture young minds and hearts.
 A moving tale of love and friendship, it has endured as Bond's most beloved novel.

-11. The Room on the Roof
+11. The Room On The Roof

-12. The Room On The Roof By Ruskin Bond
+16. The Room On The Roof By Ruskin Bond

 The Room on the Roof gives a sneak-peak into Bond's life as a 17-year-old, new to the charms of the world, and dreaming of unrealistic dreams.
 Coupled with an engrossing narrative, the story of Rusty unlocks a bagful of memories.
 A mixture in unknown percentages of contradictions and complexities, Tushar has been writing about the randomness of ...

-13. The Room on the Roof: Review
+17. The Room on the Roof: Ruskin Bond: 9780143333388: Amazon.com: Books

-15. The Room on the roof
+19. The Room on the Roof: 60th Anniversary Edition

-17. The Room on the Roof
+20. The Room on the Roof

 The Room on the Roof is a timeless coming-of-age novel that will resonate with a whole new generation of readers.
 Written by renowned author Ruskin Bond when he was just seventeen, it is the story of Rusty, a teenage Anglo-Indian boy who is orphaned and has to live with his English guardian in the stifling European quarter of Dehra Dun.
 Unhappy with the strict ways of his guardian, Rusty runs ...